White Man's Burden (film): Plot

-Trying to improve himself, white candy factory worker Louis Pinnock offers to deliver a package to Thomas after his shift.
-Pinnock is let into the property by a white servant at the security gate point in front of the Thomas residence and accidentally views Thomas's wife naked through the window.
-Thomas notices and complains to the vice-president of the factory, during a dinner engagement at his house, that he would prefer a different delivery man instead of a "peeping Tom".
-Although Thomas does not suggest any form of punishment towards Pinnock, the VP "gets the message" and immediately fires Pinnock.
-Pinnock returns to the Thomas residence in an attempt to discuss the misunderstanding with Thomas, but because Thomas is in an important business meeting, he refuses and sends a message to Pinnock that he apologizes, but there is nothing that he can do to help him.
-Pinnock begs for two minutes of his time, but is turned away.
+In an attempt at self-improvement, white candy factory worker Louis Pinnock offers to deliver a package to Thomas after his shift.
+However, at the Thomas residence, he accidentally views Thomas's wife naked through a window, which Thomas notices and complains about to the vice-president of the factory, requesting a delivery man who is not a "peeping Tom".
+Although Thomas does not suggest punishing Pinnock, the VP "gets the message" and immediately fires Pinnock, whose attempts at apologizing to Thomas are dismissed.

-Without any education, connections or advanced skills, Pinnock finds difficulty getting a job and is unable to support his family.
-The Pinnock family are awakened one early morning by the police and the landlord to enforce eviction; the family struggles to gather their important belongings as they vacate the premises.
-Pinnock's mother-in-law scolds him for failing as a man; she says there is not enough room for him at her house where his wife and two children are going.

-Pinnock's truck breaks down and he is forced to walk.
-At night, Pinnock is apprehended by the police who mistake him for a bank robber because "he fit the description".
-The people inside a bar come outside and shout at the police, demanding that they leave Pinnock alone.
-People gathering outside the bar begin throwing bottles at the police.
-Pinnock is beaten by the police but they are chased away by the angry mob.
+Without any education, connections, or advanced skills, Pinnock finds difficulty getting a job and is unable to support his family, leading to their eviction.
+Pinnock's mother-in-law scolds him for failing as a man and tells him they have no space for him in their new home.
+Pinnock's truck breaks down and he is forced to walk, only to be accosted by black police officers who confuse him for a bank robber because "he fit the description".
+Pinnock is beaten by the officers, who are chased away by a mob of bar patrons.